ile/derbytest6/README.md

 - Browse to http://localhost:3000
 - Reload a couple of times
 - Start the daemon: `node daemon.js -d`
-- The output should print
+- The output should be something like
 	```
 	********* incrementing *********
 	{ visits: 5 }